Bank of England signals early 2016 hike after sterling climb

 "The market curve does not deliver a sustainable return of inflation to target, because there is an overshoot," he said.

-In an interview with the Mirror newspaper, Carney declined to say there was now no chance of a rate hike in 2015.
-"I would be crazy to rule anything out or to rule anything in," he said.

-Three weeks ago, Carney said the decision when to hike interest rates would likely come into "sharper relief" around the end of the year.
-He emphasized on Thursday that this was his own view and that it had not changed.

-Several economists said they continued to predict a rise in the first three months of 2016.
+After Carney's comments, several economists continued to predict a rate hike in the first three months of 2016 and the already small chance of a move this year appeared quashed.

 VOTE SURPRISE